agenteo/agenteo.github.com/_posts/2014-11-19-gemfiles-hierarchy-in-ruby-on-rails-component-based-architecture.md

 and the `admin_ui/Gemfile` doesn't even need to specify the path for `domain_logic`.

+EDIT: it's better to avoid a global source that could collide with other gems present on gemservers.
+Instead use a block to wrap your components:

+{% highlight ruby %}
+path 'components' do
+  gem 'admin_ui'
+  gem 'public_ui'
+end
+{% endhighlight %}

-## Except...
+## Components Gemfile

-When you test in isolation your components (as you should) bundler won't be able to find the local gem.
+When you test in isolation your components bundler won't be able to find the local gem.

-But we can take advantage of this `path` directive in the component `Gemfile`:
+We can now take advantage of this `path` directive in the component `Gemfile`:

 {% highlight ruby %}
 path '../'